 What is the correct way to size an air conditioner in Canada?

-Why is square footage alone not enough?
+Why is square footage alone not enough for AC sizing?

 What happens if an AC is too small?